Local history articles

 One of the sherds of Roman pottery from this site proved to be especially fascinating – as the museum staff recognised it as part of a Roman cheese press.
 So, cheese making in Wymeswold goes back nearly 2,000 years!

 In 1993 a short report on the field walking activities was prepared and copies provided for Leicestershire Museums.
+This is now online as a free PDF.

 Pat Gratton and Hector ('Mac') McDonald were especially helpful to the field walking activities.
 Sadly, both have since died.

-Originally published in Wolds Reflections 1997.
+Originally published in Wolds Reflections 1997; minor update June 2017.

 Copyright the author.